posener/posener.github.io/_posts/2018-10-20-go-duality.md

 The reason is that the Go language contains two fundamental language entities that can't interact with each other - "The Duality" (A name chosen by the author).

-In this post we will present those entities, the fundamental difference between them, and the problems that it arises.
+In this post I will present those entities, the fundamental difference between them, and the problems that it arises.

 :heart: I would love to know what you think.
 Please use the comments platform on the bottom of the page.

-## The Duality
+## The Duality Entities

 Two of the fundamental entities of Go are **channels** and the **IO interfaces** (`io.Reader` and `io.Writer`).